 The estimated 2.6 million feral hogs living in Texas cause big problems.
 The Texas A&M AgriLife Extension Service’s 2004 survey found that they cause $2 million in damage to agriculture in the state and landowners spend and additional $7 million to control pig or fix damages.
 Given that feral hog damage in the U.S. is estimated at $1.5 billion per year, this new method for trapping feral hogs, could be a blessing to producers everywhere.

 Pigs are lured to the pen with food.
 As they go in, the farmer/rancher is notified by a phone text message.
 The cameras in the pen give him a look at what he’s got in the pen and with a simply push of a button he can close the pen’s gate, trapping the pests inside.

 Feral hogs captured in the pens can be held by the landowner for up to 7 days before an inspection of holding facilities is required by the Texas Animal Health Commission.
-To recoup trapping costs, captured sows can be sold to permitted being stations, and males can be sold to permitted stations or permitted hunting reserves.
+To recoup trapping costs, captured sows can be sold to permitted slaughter facilities.
 Landowners are also allowed to butcher and process them for home consumption.